DhavalGujarathi/MT-/README.md

-# MT- Multi-Robot Motion Planning with Temporal Goals
+# MT&ast; Multi-Robot Motion Planning with Temporal Goals

 ### **Files :**
 **1. query.dat**  : LTL query must be specified in this file.